A Simple Construction of Lefschetz Fibrations on Compact Stein Surfaces: Preliminaries

 \section{Preliminaries}

-In this section, we state the definitions and theorems used in this paper, referring to~\cite{MR4327688}, \cite{MR1707327}, and \cite{MR2114165}.
-Throughout this paper, we consider only Stein surfaces (i.e. complex dimension 2) and 4-dimensional Lefschetz fibrations, and 3-dimensional contact manifolds.
+In this section, we review the fundamental definitions and theorems used in this paper, following \cite{MR4327688}, \cite{MR1707327}, and \cite{MR2114165}.
+Throughout this paper, we assume all Stein surfaces to be of complex dimension 2, all Lefschetz fibrations to be 4-dimensional, and all contact manifolds to be 3-dimensional.